SQL Server Tutorial

 - SQL Server Analysis Services - This part handles the data-analysis of the SQL Server.
 Online Analytical Processing cubes are created by them, which are sophisticated programming objects that can organize data inside the relational database.

-- SQL Server Reporting Services - It is a component of the SQL Server that offers reporting in spite of the operating system of the database.
+- SQL Server Reporting Services - It is a component of the SQL Server that offers to report in spite of the operating system of the database.

 - SQL Server Integration Services - The Extract, Transform, and Load or ETL phase of the SQL Server is performed by the SQL Server.